Chat with us, powered by LiveChat

 • The Chinese enterprise has exceeded the related party debt-to-equity ratio (5:1 for financial institutions and 2:1 for other enterprises).

-The Special File should be completed by 30 June of the following fiscal year.
+The Special File should be completed by 30 June of the fiscal year

 Related Party Transactions

-In addition to the previously mentioned transfer pricing document requirements, during the annual CIT filing and annual publication reporting, all foreign-invested enterprises in China should submit the “Enterprise Annual Reporting Forms for Related Party Transactions of the People’s Republic of China” and these are referred to as the so-called “Local File”.
-The Local File consists of 22 forms including Country-by-Country reporting forms and others detailing related party transactions.
-According to Chinese regulations these forms should be submitted by May 31st of the subsequent fiscal year.
+In addition to the previously mentioned transfer pricing document requirements, during the annual CIT filing and annual publication reporting, all foreign-invested enterprises in China should submit the “Enterprise Annual Reporting Forms for Related Party Transactions of the People’s Republic of China,” which are referred to as the so-called “Local File.”
+The Local File consists of 22 forms, including Country-by-Country reporting forms and others detailing related party transactions.
+According to Chinese regulations, these forms should be submitted by May 31st of the subsequent fiscal year.

 Transfer Pricing Methods

-The arm’s length principle is the most fundamental principle of selecting an appropriate transfer pricing method.
-In accordance with Chinese regulations, the following transfer pricing methods are identified:
+The arm’s length principle is fundamental for selecting an appropriate transfer pricing method.
+By Chinese regulations, the following transfer pricing methods are identified:

 • The comparable uncontrolled price method;